-A marquee showcasing outstanding YiA projects will be mounted by the European Commission on the Esplanade of the European Parliament on 30-31 May, as part of the “YO!Fest” organised by the European Youth Forum.
-The YO!Fest will also see the launch of the European Youth Forum campaign for a “League of Young Voters” ahead of the European Parliament elections in 2014 and will celebrate 25 years of EU youth programmes.
+A marquee showcasing outstanding YiA projects was mounted by the European Commission on the Esplanade of the European Parliament on 30-31 May, as part of the “YO!Fest” organised by the European Youth Forum.
+The YO!Fest also saw the launch of the European Youth Forum campaign for a “League of Young Voters” ahead of the European Parliament elections in 2014 and celebrated 25 years of EU youth programmes.